tchen874/USCDOORDrink/app/README.md

 The markers may take a moment to load.
 Please be patient!
 If necessary, there are zoom in and zoom out controls on the lower right.
 Merchant addresses in the database are automatically set as markers to the map.
+Clicking the marker lets the user view the store's name, address, phone number, and menu.

 ### edit menu
 this button enables merchants to add, update, and delete their menu items.